-Activity 5 Interview answer practice Allow approximately 15 minutes
+Activity 5 Interview answer practice

 This activity encourages you to practice developing answers to commonly asked interview questions.
 As you write your answers try to make them general enough to give as a response to more than one question.
+Prepare more than one example to illustrate your main points.
+You may be asked for more than one or be asked the same question in different ways and you should avoid having to repeat yourself.

-Prepare more than one example to There are seven question areas suggested below, each with typical questions which might be asked.
+There are seven question areas suggested below, each with typical questions which might be asked.